 Riding the wave.
 Helping a family business give their innovative product the key trend high ground.

 Taka Turmeric is a small family tea business with a big vision.
 The brand was created in Cape Town, and the family wanted to establish it in the UK market.
 With interest in turmeric soaring right now, Taka Turmeric is a product whose time to shine has come.
-Reach have rebranded the product for a UK audience, and given the team advice to help them take the product and business to the next level.
+Reach have rebranded the product for a UK audience, and Reach Accelerator have given the team business advice to help them take the product and company to the next level.

 Like most entrepreneurial companies in their early years of growth – they needed a lean and economical route to market.
 Graham found Reach through our blogs, and got in touch to ask for help.